 TextAttribute.Builder.setTextSuggestionSelected()to indicate whether a specific conversion candidate was selected.Apps with Edit Fields: Apps that maintain a custom

 InputConnectioncan retrieve candidate selection data by callingTextAttribute.isTextSuggestionSelected().
 These apps should then callAccessibilityEvent.setTextChangeTypes()when dispatchingTYPE_VIEW_TEXT_CHANGEDevents.
-Apps targeting Android 17 that use the standardTextViewwill have this feature enabled by default.
+Apps targeting Android 17 (API level 37) that use the standardTextViewwill have this feature enabled by default.
 (That is,TextViewwill handle retrieving data from the IME and setting text change types when sending events to accessibility services).Accessibility Services: Accessibility services that process

 TYPE_VIEW_TEXT_CHANGEDevents can callAccessibilityEvent.getTextChangeTypes()to identify the nature of the modification and adjust their feedback strategies accordingly.